Publius Rutilius Rufus: Military career and consulship

-He started his military career in 134 BC, as a member of the staff of Publius Cornelius Scipio Aemilianus during the Numantine War.
+He was a military tribune in 134 BC, assigned to the war against the Numantines in Spain under Publius Cornelius Scipio Aemilianus.
 While in Spain he must have come into contact with Gaius Marius and Jugurtha who also served under Scipio.
 He probably saw action during the Siege of Numantia.
+After his return to Rome, probably around the late 120s BC, he stood for the plebeian tribunate but was defeated.

-In 115 BC Rufus campaigned to get elected consul.
-He was defeated for the consulship by Marcus Aemilius Scaurus.
+He must have served a praetorship, probably as urbanus, in or before 118 BC since, in 116 BC, he stood for the consulship.
+He was however defeated in the election by Marcus Aemilius Scaurus.
 After the elections he prosecuted Scaurus for ambitus.
 Scaurus in turn prosecuted Rufus for the same charge.
-Both failed.
+Both prosecutions failed.
+He remained active in politics, with a focus on forensic activity and legislation.

-Rufus was a legate of Quintus Caecilius Metellus Numidicus in the campaign against Jugurtha of 109 BC, along with Gaius Marius.
+By 109 BC, Rufus was a legate of Quintus Caecilius Metellus Numidicus in the war on Jugurtha.
+He feuded with one of the other legates under Metellus' command, Gaius Marius.
 He distinguished himself in the Battle of the Muthul, where he faced a charge by Bomilcar and managed to capture or maim most of the Numidian war elephants.
+He remained in Numidia until 107 BC with Metellus, serving until Marius – who had won the consulship of 107 BC with a campaign attacking Metellus' record in Numidia – arrived to take over the command.
+The following year, in 106 BC, he stood for the consulship again with substantial aristocratic support.